earthspecies/intro-to-DSP-with-python/README.md

-## Hands-On Intro To DSP with Python
+## DSP with Python: A Hands-on Introduction

 Notebooks on working with digital signals (audio) in Python.